ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/03_environment-setup.md

 * The Conda developers [might add an option to include version information in the cross-platform format][conda-issue-10345].
 * The Mamba developers [might create a new format][mamba-issue-1209].

-Unless you know you need to track versions, the `--from-history` export is probably fine from a reproducibility perspective.
-If you do need to track versions,
 :::

 [conda-lock]: https://github.com/conda/conda-lock